nicklausdporter/KickStarter_Project/README.md

 # KickStarter_Project

-Analysis of Kickstarter Data
-Hello and welcome to my KickStarter Project.
+Hello and welcome to my first data project.
-In this repository you will find the Jupyter notebook that I worked in, the Tableau file I created and a powerpoint.
+In this repository you will find the jupyter notebook that I worked in, the tableau file I created and a powerpoint.
 The powerpoint gives an outline of what i wanted to accomplish and an overview of my results.